RELIANCE-EOSC/rohub-portal-documentation/docs/ROHub-navigation/my_ros.md

 From this section a user can import a DMP or data management plan.
 On clicking, a window pops up saying "Import DMP XML-file" and there a user can drag and drop xml files of resources to create DMP by import method.

 ### Filters
-On the left side of the MY RO page the user can find
+On the left side of the MY RO page the user can find the filter search with the following subsections:

 <p align="center"> <img src="https://box.psnc.pl/f/97635ca9c4/?raw=1" width="800"> </p>